 All students will undergo drug testing as a part of their admission and continuing enrollment in the nursing school.
 A minimum of two 10 panel drug screens are required through American Data Bank.
-Due to the lengthof the program, SRNA students will have three 10 panel drug screens.
 The first test will be conducted at the time of admission, prior to starting classes, and at least one more test will be done during the students' tenureat the university.
 The drug screening process involves the collection of urine, blood, or hair sample to detect the presence of substances which may cause impairment.